 The following Terms & Conditions is a legal contract between an individual user and College Movers, LLC regarding liability and use of College Movers Services.

 By booking with College Movers, LLC, you are referred to this page and therefore become understanding and liable for the following information.

 If you have any questions about the following, don’t hesitate to get in touch with us at (801)800-9536 or by emailing us at firstname.lastname@example.org

-When agreeing to the terms and conditions the customer hereby consent to being contacted by telephone at any phone number (including but not limited to wireless/cellular phone numbers) provided to College Movers LLC by me or anyone associated with me or acting on my behalf.
-I understand and agree that such calls may be initiated by College Movers LLC or any of its affiliates, agents, contractors or assigns, including but not limited to billing companies and/or third-party collection agency(ies), and that the methods of contact may include using pre-recorded/artificial voice messages and/or the use of an automated dialing device and/or the use of text messages—some or all of which may result in data charges.
+When agreeing to the terms and conditions, the customer at this moment consents to be contacted by telephone at any phone number (including but not limited to wireless/cellular phone numbers) provided to College Movers LLC by me or anyone associated with me or acting on my behalf.
+I understand and agree that such calls may be initiated by College Movers LLC or any of its affiliates, agents, contractors, or assigns, including but not limited to billing companies and third-party collection agency(ies) and that the methods of contact may include using pre-recorded/artificial voice messages and the use of an automated dialing device and the use of text messages—some or all of which may result in data charges.
 I also consent to receiving e-mails under the same terms at any e-mail address provided by me or anyone associated with me or acting on my behalf.
-In granting each and all of the foregoing permissions, I understand that I am responsible for ensuring my own level of privacy.
+In granting each and all of the prior permissions, I understand that I am responsible for ensuring my level of privacy.